Check out the latest travel related Cuba news.

-To enter Cuba, travelers aged 12 and older must show proof of vaccination.
-If they do not show proof of vaccination, they are required to show a negative PCR test result taken no more than 72 hours before arrival, except for U.S. travelers.
-US travelers will not be allowed to enter Cuba without full vaccination.
+To enter Cuba, travellers aged 12 and older must show proof of vaccination.
+If they do not show proof of vaccination, they are required to show a negative PCR test result taken no more than 72 hours before arrival, except for U.S. travellers.
+US travellers will not be allowed to enter Cuba without full vaccination.

 See the full updated Covid entry requirements here.